-So, why do they use the letter K for a strikeout?
-A “K” is used to refer to a strikeout in baseball because the letter “S” was already used to score a sacrifice.
-So Henry Chadwick, the inventor of the box score, began using the letter “K” in the 1860s because it is the last letter of “struck”, which was the common term for a strikeout at the time.
+A strikeout is a “K” because “K” is the last letter in the word “struck” and because the letter “S” was already used to score a sacrifice.
+Henry Chadwick, the inventor of the box score, began using a “K” in the 1860s to indicate a strikeout.

-Let’s dive into the history of how the letter ‘K’ came to be known as a strikeout in baseball.
+As it turns out, “struck” used to be a more common term to describe a strikeout, so it made sense to indicate a strikeout with the letter “K”.
+Let’s dive more into the history of how the letter ‘K’ came to be known as a strikeout in baseball.

 How Baseball Began Using The Letter ‘K’ for Strikeouts